Jayjay8182/multipurpose-discord-bot/README.md

 # Info and usage
 **You will need to**
 - replace `owner_id` with your own owner id
-- supply your own bot application token, the bot currently gets this from a file called token.txt on line 0
+- fill in the config.txt file with your own bot application token, bot prefix, and your own reddit developer application credentials
-- supply your own reddit developer application credentials, the bot currently gets this from a file called token.txt on lines 2-6

 **You may want to**
 - Change the prefix of the bot from r/